marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

 };
 ```

-We get up our browser and store web socket endpoint in a temp file.
-You will have noticed about the async function, this new configuration accepts an async function and waits until promise resolve.
+We start our browser and store web socket endpoint in a temp file.
+You may have noticed the async function, this new configuration accepts an async function and waits until a promise resolves.

 **globalTeardown**
 ```javascript